Berlime/alterego2/content/posts/Rounded-Corners.md

 First, we need to determine the minmax of the cuts for each corner.
 This cuts must be relative to the width and the length.
 The goal is to allow users to customize order not just by adding rounded corners on the required sides, but also, allows granular measurement for irregular shapes, and routing.

-## We need to start from the 4 sided measurements
+## Start from the 4 sided measurements

-First, we need to identify the mid-point variable where,
+Identify the mid-point variable where,

 - length: {value/2}
 - width: = {value/2}